shaypal5/s3bp/README.md

 ### Serialization Format

 Objects are saved as Python pickle files by default.
-You can change they way objects are serialized by providing a different serializer when calling ```save_object```.
+You can change the way objects are serialized by providing a different serializer when calling ```save_object```.
 A serializer is a callable that takes two positonal arguments - a Python object and a path to a file - and dumps the object to the given file.
 It doesn't have to serialize all Python objects successfully.

 For example:
 ```